undabot/json-api-symfony/README.md

     }
 ```

-##### Pagination
+#### Pagination

-Currently, this library can read page and offset based pagination.
-No matter which one client sends to the server we can read them both like this:
+The library can currently read page and offset based pagination.
+So no matter which one the client sends to the server, we can read them both like in the example below.

 ```php
 <?php